Powell to journalist Bob Woodward on his health struggles: 'Don't feel sorry for me' – KION546

 By Jamie Gangel and Jeremy Herb, CNN

-Colin Powell opened up to journalist Bob Woodward about his health struggles in what may have been his last interview before his death.
+Colin Powell opened up to journalist Bob Woodward about his health struggles in what is believed to have been his last interview before his death.

 “Don’t say no and don’t feel sorry for me, for god’s sakes.
 I’m (almost) 85 years old,” Powell said after telling Woodward about battling multiple myeloma for nearly two years.
 “I haven’t lost a day of life fighting these two diseases.
 I’m in good shape.”

-Note: This story has been updated with additional details from the interview.